YetiForceCompany/YetiForceCRM/README.md

 -	Improved the export module.
 -	Improved the mechanism responsible for password change.
 -	Improved database Contoller.
+-	Improved the global search.
 -	Improved server configuration check.
+-	Improved 'Change owner" action for a related Calendar module.
 -	Added changes from Vtiger rev. 14461, 14484, 14490, 14501 (6.3.0).
 -	Added omitted fixes that had an influence on records creation.
 -	Added protection when creating records.